Role of Blockchain Technology in Cybersecurity

 4. Lack of Global Governance: Globally, Blockchain concepts lack comprehensive regulation and frameworks, posing challenges in maintaining governance and compliance in cybersecurity applications.

-5. Shortage of Blockchain Literacy: Despite the myriad applications of Blockchain in cybersecurity, a shortage of skilled developers exists, requiring profound knowledge of various development tools and programming languages.
+5. Shortage of Blockchain Literacy: Despite the myriad applications of Blockchain in cyber security, a shortage of skilled developers exists, requiring profound knowledge of various development tools and programming languages.
 This scarcity hinders the widespread adoption of Blockchain technology in cybersecurity practices.

 Real-World Applications Demonstrating Blockchain in Cybersecurity